What Is a Naked Put Options Strategy?

 Naked Versus Covered Puts

-We’ve mentioned a few times so far that in a naked put, the trader has no corresponding short position in the underlying asset.
-To understand why that is important, we need to talk about the difference between covered puts and naked puts.
+As mentioned above, in a naked put, the trader has no corresponding short position in the underlying asset.
+This distinction is important due to the differences between naked and covered puts.

 A covered put means the put option writer has a short position in the underlying stock.
 As a reminder, a short position means that the investor has borrowed shares of a security and sold them on the open market, with the plan of buying them back at a lower price.

-This changes the dynamics of the trade, compared with a naked (uncovered) put.
+This changes the dynamics of the trade, as a covered put involves holding a short position in the underlying asset.
+This offsets losses from the put option if the asset price falls.
 If the price of the underlying security declines, losses incurred on the put option will be offset by gains on the short position.
 However, the risk instead is that the price of the underlying security could move significantly upward, incurring losses on the underlying short position.

 Recommended: The Risks and Rewards of Naked Options